 He claimed that feminism was a reactionary movement aimed at breaking the norms of family and religion.
 “It is driven by the paranoia that patriarchy will come back, but in reality does it even exist?”
 Murty questioned.

-Some of these views are echoed by Deepika Narayan Bhardwaj, a lawyer who regularly highlights the alleged victimisation of men by laws on dowry and domestic violence.
+Some of these views are echoed by Deepika Narayan Bhardwaj, a lawyer and filmmaker who regularly highlights the alleged victimisation of men by laws on dowry and domestic violence.
 “Atul Subhash’s case has once again raised the question whether women want justice or domination and oppression [of their in-laws and husbands],” she said.

 Bhardwaj and Murty demand that laws against marital violence be turned gender-neutral.
 Bhardwaj goes to the extent of demanding that Section 498A be scrapped.
 It is the “only law in the world” that implicates the entire family of a man merely based on the statement of his wife, she told Scroll.